 As an international student, how do I maintain full-time student status?

 F-1 visa students must be registered for at least nine credit hours each fall and spring semester in order to maintain their visa status.
-International students taking less than full-time hours must apply for full-time equivalency with the International Center to remain in compliance with SEVIS requirements.
-For more information, visit the International Center's Reduced Course Load page.
-International students who meet the International Center’s criteria for full-time equivalency are reported as such by the International Center and do not have their actual student time status adjusted on their academic record.
+International students taking less than full-time hours must apply for full-time equivalency with the Office of Global Services to remain in compliance with SEVIS requirements.
+For more information, visit the Office of Global Services' Reduced Course Load page.
+International students who meet the Office of Global Services’ criteria for full-time equivalency are reported as such by the Office of Global Services and do not have their actual student time status adjusted on their academic record.

 What are the advantages and disadvantages of thesis vs. non-thesis?